Technical On-Page SEO

 Common Technical SEO Problems

-Most sites have technical SEO issues hiding in plain sight.
+Most sites have technical issues hiding in plain sight.
 Here are the ones I find and fix most often.

 What I Don't Do

-Backlinks are important.
-They are still one of the strongest ranking signals.
-But earning quality backlinks requires years of relationship building, content marketing, PR outreach, and platform presence.
-Anyone who tells you they can get you authoritative backlinks quickly is either cutting corners or lying.
+I do not do backlink building or off-page SEO.
+Backlinks matter — they are still one of the strongest ranking signals.
+But earning quality backlinks takes years of relationship building, content marketing, and PR outreach.
+Anyone promising fast authoritative backlinks is cutting corners.

 Measuring SEO Results